By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Does Saatva remove your old mattress?

-Final Verdict
+Final verdict

-The Saatva Classic and Leesa Original are not really competing for the same buyer.
-The Saatva is a premium innerspring mattress with hotel-grade construction, three firmness options, white-glove delivery, and a 15-year warranty, built for sleepers who want the best possible setup and are willing to pay for it.
+The Saatva Classic and Leesa Original are not competing for the same buyer.
+The Saatva is a premium innerspring mattress with hotel-grade construction, three firmness options, white-glove delivery, and a lifetime warranty, built for sleepers who want the best possible setup and are willing to pay for it.
 The Leesa is a competent foam-forward hybrid at a lower price point, appropriate for budget-conscious shoppers who want decent quality without the premium features.

 Saatva wins on customization, back pain support, temperature regulation, edge support, delivery experience, and long-term durability.
 Leesa wins on price, and that is a real advantage for the right buyer, but it is the only category where Leesa pulls ahead.